is95t/Projects/README.md

-# ml_projects
+# Projects
-Projects completed with a machine learning focus
+Projects completed, mainly with a machine learning focus